paulsecret/tech-releases/README.md

 behaviour of the system.
 For example, changing the due date of large numbers of opportunities could cause large batches of orders to be created.

+As of November 2024, what counts as "significant" has not been specified.

 ## Contacts

 If you have questions, please ask: